-In making the "unduly burdensome" inquiry, courts and commentators have developed a list of inquiries to help evaluate the issues involved:
+In making the "unduly burdensome" inquiry, courts and commentators have developed a list of inquiries to help evaluate the issues involved:9

-- The nature of the harm to be avoided - · Whether less drastic protective measures are available and effective, and - The economic loss suffered by the property owner.
+- The nature of the harm to be avoided - Whether less drastic protective measures are available and effective, and - The economic loss suffered by the property owner.

-Another formulation asks these relevant questions:
+Another formulation asks these relevant questions:10

-- On the public side: the seriousness of the public problem, the extent to which the owner's land contributes to the problem, the degree to which the proposed regulation solves the problem, and the feasibility of less oppressive solutions, and - On the owner's side: the amount and percentage of value lost, the extent of remaining uses (past, present, and future), the temporary or permanent nature of the regulation, the extent to which the owner should have anticipated such regulation, and how feasible it is for the owner to alter present or currently planned uses.
+- On the public side: the seriousness of the public problem, the extent to which the owner's land contributes to the problem, the degree to which the proposed regulation solves the problem, and the feasibility of less oppressive solutions, and - On the owner's sure: the amount and percentage of value lost, the extent of remaining uses (past, present, and future), the temporary or permanent nature of the regulation, the extent to which the owner should have anticipated such regulation, the extent to which the owner should have anticipated such regulation, and how feasible it is for the owner to alter present or currently planned uses.